You Are Not Alone

-It certainly doesn’t mean their lives are over just because of this condition.
+Remember, it doesn’t mean their lives are over because of this condition.
 Far from it.

-Over the years, treatment of this condition has improved enormously as there are many options available from medication to simply slow symptoms down to straight forward lifestyle changes.
-Together with support for the families around, people living with the condition can lead normal lives knowing there are people there to make the whole journey easier.
+Over the years, treatment of dementia has improved enormously.
+From medication that slows symptoms through to straight forward lifestyle changes, understanding of how to reduce the impacts of dementia has advanced in recent years.
+Together with support from their families and carers, people living with the condition can lead normal lives.
+Families of sufferers can be reassured, knowing there is support there to make the journey easier.

-At Dunley Hall, our Dementia Care Home in the West Midlands has many Dementia sufferers, all of whom ahve varying stages of the condition.
+At Dunley Hall, our Dementia Care Home has many Dementia sufferers, all of whom ahve varying stages of the condition.
 This has certainly not hindered their overall enjoyment of life in any way as our dedicated specialist staff ensure they are supported and respected as if it were their very own family